somaij/portfolio-2021/content/work/hydro-one.md

       The on page information is laid out in an easy to skim fashion that doesn’t throw too much information at the reader.
-  - sectionTitle: A bit about my experience
-    sectionText: >-
-      Before my arrival, the organization had never had an in-house UX Designer.
-      It was my job to convince the executive team that a full-time web designer was worth the investment.

-      When I first arrived at Hydro One, a rebranding effort was underway.
-The current website was converted from the old red and black to teal, but otherwise, it was the same.
-All of my work stayed within the new brand colours, but I had the flexibility to interpret the existing brand and breathe new life into it.

-      As the digital manager, I’ve continued to put emphasis on simple, pragmatic solutions that are elegant.
-I've grown the team since becoming manager to include two full-time UX designer/developer positions.
   - sectionTitle: Energizing Ontario
     sectionText: >-
       The Energizing Ontario blog is an important avenue that Hydro One uses to